 Bile is secreted by the liver and aids in digestion.
 When animals eat, they need the bile, along with other digestive elements secreted by the pancreas, to help break down foods, especially fats.
 The gallbladder, where the bile is stored, contracts to release bile into the small intestine as needed for digestion.
 From there, the bile acids do their work breaking down fats during the process of digestion.

 The bile acids are then absorbed by the intestine into the liver, then into the bloodstream and returned back to the liver.
+While some stays in the intestine and is eventually lost in the stool.
 If the liver is functioning properly, the bile acids are removed from the bloodstream and returned to the gallbladder until they are needed again.
 This is called Enterohepatic Circulation and is the body's way of "recycling" the bile acids.

 Performing the Test